-This post will be published in the February 2017 issue of Doors & Hardware
+This post was published in the February 2017 issue of Doors & Hardware

 There are several codes and standards which affect signage related to door openings.
 Some of the most common requirements are addressed in this article, but the codes and standards include additional requirements which are not covered here.

 When attaching signs to fire door assemblies, there are several requirements to keep in mind.
 These are found in Chapter 4 of NFPA 80 – Standard for Fire Doors and Other Opening Protectives.
 Unless the published listings for the fire door manufacturer allow something beyond what is mandated by NFPA 80 – or the listings impose stricter limitations, signage on fire door assemblies must comply with the requirements described here.

 - The total area of all signs attached to a fire door assembly must not exceed 5 percent of the area of the face of the fire door to which they are attached.